HumanSignal/label-studio/docs/source/tags/textarea.md

 </View>
 ```
 ### Example
+You can combine the `TextArea` tag with other tags for OCR or other transcription tasks.

 ```html
 <!--You can combine the TextArea tag with other tags for OCR or other transcription tasks-->
 <View>